-As stated in note 47 to the consolidated financial statements, the Board of Directors of the Parent whose financial statements have been audited under the Act, where applicable, have proposed final dividend for the year which is subject to the approval of the members of the Parent at the ensuing respective Annual General Meetings.
+As stated in Note 49 to the consolidated financial statements, the Board of Directors of the Parent, whose financial statements have been audited under the Act, have proposed final dividend for the year which is subject to the approval of the members of the Parent at the ensuing respective Annual General Meetings.
 Such dividend proposed is in accordance with section 123 of the Act, as applicable.